randyzwitch/randyzwitch.github.io/_posts/2013-11-05-rsitecatalyst-version-1-2-release-notes.md

 ### Testing

-For this release, I&#8217;ve made a more concerted effort to test RSiteCatalyst on various platforms outside of OSX (where I do my development).
+For this release, I've made a more concerted effort to test RSiteCatalyst on various platforms outside of OSX (where I do my development).
 RSiteCatalyst works in the following environments:

   * OSX Lion and prior
   * Ubuntu 12.04 LTS